This is the question The AI Vanguard receives more than any

 The AI Vanguard Recommendation: Start with ChatGPT if you are a beginner.
 Migrate to Claude as

-exploring before committing to any paid subscription.
+worth exploring before committing to any paid subscription.

 All